 Kathleen Rice is available for our newest Social Justice Coaching Program: Facilitation Coaching, which centers social justice and LJIST teachings for facilitators.
 Learn more or sign up today!
 Like our Intro Coaching Package, no pre-requisites are required to sign up.

-*We still require completion of the Transformational Relationships Program (formerly Transformational Communication Program) to engage in our year-long Transformational Relationships Coaching Program and completion of the Transformational Leadership Program to enroll in our Transformational Leadership Coaching Program.
+*We still require completion of the Transforming Relationships Program (formerly Transformational Communication Program) to engage in our year-long Transforming Relationships Coaching Program and completion of the Transforming Leadership Program to enroll in our Transforming Leadership Coaching Program.
 We will make an exception for people accepted in the LJIST Apprentice Program through the end of 2022.

 Workshop Schedule: As mentioned above, we are limiting our multi-day deliveries to twice a month on a set schedule.
 This supports our staffing, planning and flow, and optimizes our commitment to be fully present for each client and every delivery.
 Our In-Person Transformational Programs will also use these same time slots (but scheduled over Tuesday through Friday) starting in 2022.
 We realize this will take more advance planning to align schedules and also recognize this might not work for every client or organization.
 While we will work to be flexible and responsive, we also realize we may lose some clients or contracts as a result.
 Of course, this is a loss for both of us.
 Yet we are also hopeful that your needs will be met in other ways either by other consultants or attending one of our other programs.